openstack-infra/system-config/doc/source/gerrit.rst

 * Edit openstack/openstack-ci-puppet:modules/openstack_project/files/review.projects.yaml

-and add the project to the list of projects in the yaml file with the 'close-pull' option.
+and add the project to the list of projects in the yaml file

 For example::

   - project: openstack/PROJECT
-    options:
-    - close-pull

 Adding Local Git Replica
 ========================